 - Car raffle sales.

 - Selling corn-hole boards painted with portraits of athletes.
 See the corn-hole portraits below.

 - Horse racing contest where former athletes were auctioned off as jockeys and then had a “sprint to the finish.”
-(Not really a sprint).

 - Talks on cancer by cancer specialists from The James.

 - College Football Preview hosted by the many Buckeyes in the media (national and local).

 - Liquor tasting lessons.